syyam/My-Times-Top-Stories/README.md

 # My-Times-Top-Stories

 ## GOAL
-Develop a simple app presenting a list of all New York Times Top Stories in a master view, with a detail view of each story.
+A single activity app presenting a list of all New York Times Top Stories in a master view, with a detail view of each story.

 #### Classes have been designed in such a way that it could be inherited and maximize the code reuse.